Understanding the Connection: Eating Disorders & Athletes

 How do I know if I am an unbalanced exerciser?

-- Do I exercise at inappropriate times or settings?
+- Do I exercise at inappropriate times or in inappropriate settings?

 - Does exercise negatively impact my relationships?

 - Do I exercise despite illness or injury?

 - Does exercise negatively impact my psychological or physical health?

 - Does exercise interfere with everyday activities such as work or school?

 - Do I exercise in order to create an energy deficit despite normal or low weight?

 Unbalanced exercise presents a wide range of characteristics and risk factors:

 - Decreased bone density (osteopenia or osteoporosis, depending on severity)